MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-WmiObject-.md

 Windows Management Instrumentation (WMI) is a core technology for Windows system administration because it exposes a wide range of information in a uniform manner.
 Because of how much WMI makes possible, the PowerShell cmdlet for accessing WMI objects, `Get-CimInstance`, is one of the most useful for doing real work.
-We are going to discuss how to use Get-WmiObject to access WMI objects and then how to use WMI objects to do specific things.
+We are going to discuss how to use the CimCmdlets to access WMI objects and then how to use WMI objects to do specific things.

 ### Listing WMI Classes